Pro is free for all users until May 2026 ./get-pro

 Storage treemap

-Right-click a location and choose “Storage Map”.
+Select a location and click “Storage Map”.
 An interactive squarified treemap shows disk usage by folder size.
 Click to drill into subfolders, click a file to navigate to it in the main UI.
 Colours adapt to your chosen theme.

 Themes